shreejalmaharjan-27/football-task/README.md

 **Note: The backend server will run on port 3000**

-_Changing the port number will require you to change the backend server URL in the frontend_
+_Changing the port number will require you to change the backend server URL in the frontend. (`frontend/plugins/Axios.js`)_

+### Importing CSV Data to database

+The data is automatically imported on startup.
+If the database is empty.

 ### Frontend Installation Guide